 When we stop to consider how valuable our time really is, we are motivated to make sure we are spending it wisely.
 Trust me, it goes by faster than you can imagine.
 How foolish it would be to waste something so precious.
 Remember, the primary reason that time management is so important is because time is life.
 So in essence, time management is really life management.

-in case you missed it: How Better Time Management Improves Your Life
+How Better Time Management Improves Your Life